 For as long as people have traveled to distant lands, they have brought home objects to certify the journey.
 More than mere merchandise, these travel souvenirs take on a personal and cultural meaning that goes beyond the object itself.
-Drawing on several millennia of examples — from the relic-driven quests of early Christians, to the mass-produced tchotchkes that line the shelves of a Disney gift shop — Rolf delves into a complicated history that explores issues of authenticity, cultural obligation, empire, market forces, and self-presentation.
-More than just objects, souvenirs are a personalized form of folk storytelling that enable us to make sense of the world and our place in it.
+Drawing on several millennia of examples — from the relic-driven quests of early Christians, to the mass-produced tchotchkes that line the shelves of a Disney gift shop — Rolf delves into a complicated history that explores issues of authenticity, cultural obligation, market forces, human suffering, and self-presentation.
+More than just objects, souvenirs are a personalized form of folk storytelling that enable people to make sense of the world and their place in it.

 Rolf Potts writes with the soul of an explorer and a scholar's love of research.
 Much like the objects that we bestow with meaning, this book carries a rich, lingering resonance.
 A gem.”

 — Andrew McCarthy, actor, director and author of The Longest Way Home (2013)

 In this slender but engrossing study of the phenomenology of souvenirs, Rolf Potts pinpoints the strange duality of travel, for where you 'go' is rarely identical to where you go.
 After reading it, I'll never be able to look at a Statue of Liberty key chain, Grand Canyon postcard, or Eiffel Tower ashtray in quite the same way again.
 If you love to travel, this book is essential.”— Tom Bissell, journalist and author of Apostle: Travels Among the Tombs of the Twelve (2016)